macrisconstantine/portfolio5.2/README.md

 # portfolio5.2
 - Second mini portfolio assignment
-- Experimentation with dynamic colors using Javascript.
+- Experimentation with dynamic colors and lists using Javascript.